Atlanta Hawks: 1996–2001: Dikembe Mutombo era

+2001–2005: Post-Mutombo and struggles

-Point guard Jason Terry became the team's scoring leader during the 2000–01 season, leading them with 19.7 ppg.
+Point guard Jason Terry became the team's scoring leader during the 2000–01 season, with 19.7 ppg.
 After the All-Star break, the Hawks traded Mutombo to the Philadelphia 76ers for Theo Ratliff, Toni Kukoč, and Nazr Mohammed.
-However, Ratliff was injured and did not play with the Hawks until next season.
+Ratliff was injured and did not play with the Hawks until next season.
 They ended the season with a 25–57 record.
-In 2001, the Hawks drafted Spanish star Pau Gasol 3rd, but his rights were ceded to the Memphis Grizzlies in a trade involving Shareef Abdur-Rahim.
+In 2001, the Hawks drafted Spanish star Pau Gasol third, but his rights were ceded to the Memphis Grizzlies in a trade involving Shareef Abdur-Rahim.
 Abdur-Rahim became the team's scoring leader, and made his only All-Star appearance in 2002.
 The team ended up 33–49 for the 2001–02 season.
 The Hawks sent Kukoc to the Milwaukee Bucks for All-Star Glenn Robinson in 2002, Robinson lead the team with 20.8 ppg.
 But the Hawks still failed to make the playoffs for the 2002–03 season, finishing with a 35–47 record.

-In February 2004, the Hawks had the distinction of having NBA All-Star Rasheed Wallace play one game for the team.
+In February 2004, the Hawks had NBA All-Star Rasheed Wallace play one game for the team.
 Wallace was traded from Portland to the Hawks along with Wesley Person for Abdur-Rahim, Ratliff, and Dan Dickau.
 In his lone game for the Hawks, Wallace scored 20 points, had 6 rebounds, 5 blocks, 2 assists and a steal in a loss to the New Jersey Nets.
 After the game he was dealt to the Detroit Pistons in a three-way trade with the Boston Celtics.
 In turn, Detroit sent guard Bob Sura, center Željko Rebrača, and a first-round draft pick to the Hawks.
-The Boston Celtics also sent forward Chris Mills to Atlanta to complete the deal, but Mills never had a chance to play in a Hawks uniform.
+The Boston Celtics also sent forward Chris Mills to Atlanta to complete the deal, but Mills played in a Hawks uniform.
 The Hawks ended their 2003–04 season with a 28–54 record.
 In 2003, Atlanta hosted the All-Star game, the last an Eastern Conference team would host for nine years.